What is Gastritis?

 Certain diseases, such as Crohn’s disease and sarcoidosis, can cause gastritis as a symptom.
 Treatment may involve medications to control the underlying disease and reduce inflammation in the stomach.

 Radiation therapy for cancer can cause stomach lining inflammation, leading to gastritis.
 Treatment may involve medications to reduce inflammation, control symptoms, and lifestyle changes such as avoiding certain foods.
 Surgery could occasionally be necessary to restore the stomach lining.

 Abdominal pain or discomfort

 This is one of the most prevalent symptoms of gastritis.
 Usually felt in the upper abdomen, the discomfort can range from mild aching to burning.
-Foods that are acidic or hot should not be consumed.
+Avoid foods that are acidic or hot.

 Nausea and vomiting